glacials/twos.dev/src/cold/guide.md

 I'm forgetful.
-I can more easily (re)gain context for an issue when discussion is concentrated in one place, like comments on the ticket or pull request.
+I can more easily (re)gain context for an issue when discussion is concentrated in one place, like comments on the relevant ticket or pull request.
 I will leave breadcrumbs in these places for posterity if I feel things are missing.

 #### 3. I focus on customer problems.